Queen Naija seeks both a healthy relationship and our respect on “misunderstood.”

 There’s nothing like being unbitter in the club.

 “Bitter” is powered by an instrumental that I can see Chris Brown killing.
 Over it, Queen Naija and Mulatto let the world know how unbothered they are by their exes.
 While the former blesses us with a vocal performance that is beyond infectious, the latter blesses us with raps that are just the right amount of ferocious.

-“Bitter” will make you want to sip on some Henny, two-step, and cuss out that one person that always has something negative to say on social media.
+“Bitter” will make you want to sip on some Henny, two-step, and cuss out that one person that always has something negative to say about you on social media.